-Art of the Cultural Revolution
+Chinese Art of the Cultural Revolution

 Art of the Cultural Revolution includes large variety visual materials in different media created during the ten-year period, 1967-1977, of the Cultural Revolution in China.
-Generally characterized by unambiguous and heroic images appealing to the masses, these artworks became powerful tools of political propaganda.
+Generally characterised by unambiguous and heroic images appealing to the masses, these artworks became powerful tools of political propaganda.
 Most scholars attribute the beginning of the Cultural Revolution to the 1965 play Hai Rui Dismissed from Office.
 Written by a local Communist official, it was a thinly veiled critique of Mao Zedong.
 Though semi-retired in the early 1960s, Mao was determined to hold onto power by launching a new revolution to “reawaken” young Chinese people and to root out the “counterrevolutionary” and “anti-proletarian” elements in society.
-Under Mao’s directive, things, places, and people representing the Four Olds (Old Customs, Old Culture, Old Habits, and Old Ideas) were physically targeted and violently attacked by young people wearing red armbands and waving the Little Red Book (a collection of quotes by Mao).
-Party officials, teachers, professors, authors, and artists had their homes raided and were publically dragged out by these so-called Red Guards for public humiliation; historical and cultural sites were desecrated and vandalized.
+Under Mao’s directive, things, places, and people representing the Four Olds (Old Customs, Old Culture, Old Habits, and Old Ideas) were physically targeted and violently attacked by young people wearing red armbands and carrying the Little Red Book (a collection of quotes by Mao).
+Party officials, teachers, professors, authors, and artists had their homes raided and were publically dragged out by these so-called Red Guards for public humiliation; historical and cultural sites were desecrated and vandalised.
 While the real violence only lasted the first few years in the beginning, it set the tone of militarism and revolutionary fervor for the next decade, permeating through all the arts.

 The Visual Arts

-The visual culture of this period is characterized by a cacophonous yet aesthetically repetitive public display, best exemplified by the Big Character Posters.
-Layered on the facades of many public buildings, these large posters were filled with slogans taken directly out of the Little Red Book.
+The visual culture of this period is characterised by a cacophonous yet aesthetically repetitive public display, best exemplified by the Big Character Posters.
+Layered on the facades of many public buildings, these large posters were filled with slogans taken directly from the Little Red Book.

 Vying for wall space with the Big Character Posters were large graphic posters; these colorful posters also found their way into peoples’ homes next to portraits of Mao.
 Clear, strong, and bold graphics delineated the good from the bad, and the heroes from the villains; they would often serve as useful indicators for who or what was in and out of political favor in the Party.
 The accompanied text found on most posters ensured the “correct” political reading of these images, leaving little room for ambiguities.
 The overwhelmingly dominant color was red - the color of revolution and the Communist Party.
 Images of Mao and his symbolic representations (e.g. the sun, mangos, etc.) were the most central and much repeated subjects of these posters.